Docker EnterpriseEstimated reading time: 5 minutes

 Orchestration platform features

-- Docker EE manager nodes are both Swarm managers and Kubernetes masters, to enable high availability
+- Docker Enterprise manager nodes are both Swarm managers and Kubernetes masters, to enable high availability

 - Allocate nodes for Swarm and Kubernetes workloads